pavelrevak/pystlink/README.md

 # PYSTLINK

-This is successful attempt to communicate with ST-LinkV2 in python-v3.
+This is successful attempt to communicate with ST-LinkV2 in **python-v3**.

 ## Goal

 At this time it only detect MCU and dump or download registers and memory.

-The main goal is to bring flashing support and then very basic debugging (something is now) or maybe connection to GDB
+The main goal is to bring flashing support and very basic debugging (something is right now) and maybe in future connection to GDB.

 ## Help